 TUKTOYAKTUK, NT – With the completion of a permanent road connecting Inuvik to Tuktoyaktuk, endangered and at-risk species can finally flee the the effects of climate change by hitchhiking southwards year-round.

-If the federal government’s moratorium on arctic oil and gas development is lifted, the road may open up employment opportunities for narwhals and fin to on offshore rigs.
+If the federal government’s moratorium on arctic oil and gas development is lifted, the road may open up employment opportunities for narwhals and fin whales to work on offshore rigs.

 The $300 million route is also expected to be a boon for tourists who want to admire the melting permafrost and watch in awe at the breathtaking damage humanity has caused to a sensitive ecosystem.